gc-da11yn/gc-da11yn.github.io/src/pages/en/making-accessible-emails.md

 - using decorative font attributes, such as drop caps, text effects or WordArt
 - using symbols and icons as the only way to communicate information
 - using superscripts and subscripts
 - including math and equations.
-If you must include this information, make sure to use Mathematical Markup Language (MathML)
+If you must include this information, make sure to use Mathematical Markup Language (<abbr>MathML</abbr>)
 - italicizing more than a few words, as it becomes difficult to read
 - The Government of Canada recommends that [only acts, laws and court cases should be italicized](https://www.noslangues-ourlanguages.gc.ca/en/writing-tips-plus/italics-legal-references)
 - use of visual styles (colour, bolding, etc.) as the only way of conveying information.